WHAT ARE THE MOST POPULAR SCIENTIFIC STUDIES OF 2017?

 - Obesity amongst children and adults has risen tenfold globally in just 40 years

 - A Feathered Dinosaur Tail with Primitive Plumage Trapped in Mid-Cretaceous Amber.
 Get your teeth into it!
 This study revealed a Dinosaur species had teeth that it lost as it aged.
+This is best to be learning about a dentist

 - Testing of an Ebola vaccine during the West African outbreak found that it was completely effective – offering hope should the virus return.